Tinkerer (Marvel Comics)

-The Tinkerer (Phineas Mason) is a fictional character appearing in American comic books published by Marvel Comics.
-The character is usually depicted as an adversary of the superhero Spider-Man and the father of Rick Mason.
+The Tinkerer (Phineas Mason) is a character appearing in American comic books published by Marvel Comics.
+He is usually depicted as a supervillain and an adversary of the superhero Spider-Man, as well as the father of Rick Mason.
 The character was created by Stan Lee and Steve Ditko, and made his first appearance in The Amazing Spider-Man #2 (May 1963).

-The Tinkerer is generally depicted as a genius in engineering who is able to create gadgets and other devices from nothing more than spare parts left over from ordinary household appliances.
-While in his initial appearances he sought to personally eliminate Spider-Man, more recent storylines depict him under the employ of other supervillains, whom he supplies with his gadgets for their personal vendettas against Spider-Man or other heroes.
+The Tinkerer is portrayed as a genius in engineering who can create gadgets and other devices from nothing more than spare parts left over from ordinary household appliances.
+While in his initial appearances he sought to personally eliminate Spider-Man, later storylines would have him under the employ of other supervillains, whom he supplies with his devices for their personal vendettas against Spider-Man or other heroes.

 Since his introduction in comics, the character has been adapted into several other forms of media, such as animated television series and video games.
 The Tinkerer made his live-action debut in the Marvel Cinematic Universe (MCU) film Spider-Man: Homecoming (2017), portrayed by Michael Chernus.
-Additionally, a younger female black version of the Tinkerer named Phin Mason appears in Spider-Man: Miles Morales, voiced by Jasmin Savoy Brown, depicted as the sister of Rick Mason and the childhood friend of Miles Morales.
+Additionally, an original incarnation named Phin Mason appeared in the video game Spider-Man: Miles Morales (2020), voiced by Jasmin Savoy Brown.

 Publication history

-The Tinkerer is a character that was created by Stan Lee and Steve Ditko, and made his initial appearance in The Amazing Spider-Man #2 (April 1963), opposing Spider-Man as a villain.
+The Tinkerer was created by Stan Lee and Steve Ditko, and made his first appearance in The Amazing Spider-Man #2 (April 1963), opposing Spider-Man as a villain.
 It would, however, be several years before he would return, and made his second appearance in The Amazing Spider-Man #160 (September 1976), once again opposing Spider-Man in a losing effort.
-The Tinkerer would be mentioned in The Amazing Spider-Man #182 (July 1978).
-This was his first mention in the publication as a supporting side character to the other villains.
+The Tinkerer would next be mentioned in The Amazing Spider-Man #182 (July 1978).
+This was his first mention in the publication as a supporting character aiding the other villains.